sunny4lab-project/Enhancing-Cybersecurity-Awareness-KnowBe4-Phishing-Campaign-with-Google-Workspace/README.md

 After configuring the integration settings, verify that the integration between KnowBe4 and Google Workspace is successfully established.
 You may be provided with confirmation messages or status indicators indicating that the integration is active.

+Then, Navigate to the home screen click the navigation panel on the top left, click on *Dashboard*, and then scroll down to select your phishing test platform.
+You could also Start your Automated Security Awareness Program if you prefer.

 </details>